And just like that it’s autumn.

 If my suitcase could have accommodated it, I would have bought a huge raffia lampshade to go over an outdoor pendant bulb on my pergola.
 Alas, it was way too big to get home, but I have certainly taken a lot of inspo for my home from our holiday.
 If we go to Crete again, we’d definitely pay Mochlos another visit.

 It was a wonderful holiday.
 I missed my children hugely, but Ian and I really enjoyed the time alone.
 Agios Nikolaos is a lovely town and Minos Beach Art Hotel is beyond beautiful.
 We’re considering going back for our honeymoon next year.

 I hope you’ve enjoyed reading this as much as enjoyed writing it.
 We both feel very grateful to have managed to travel during Covid-19 and to have had such a wonderful time knowing that it was safe to do so.
 We both feel we are a little bit more prepared for the autumn and winter months ahead.
-And please click here to see what I wore during the holiday.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+And please click here to see what I wore during the holiday.Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid Columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton.
+Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.